Terms and Conditions

 17. Student Conduct & Rules

 All Students are subject to the rules of the University.
 The Student must assume full responsibility for compliance.
-For more information, view the University’s Student Policies and Procedures.
+Student Policies and Procedures for the University are available at https://www.baylor.edu/student_policies/.

 The Student may challenge decisions through established procedures for appeals.
-Appeals information for the University can be found on the Student Conduct Code page and for Study Group can be found in the Student Handbook.
+Information regarding the University’s appeals procedures is available at https://www.baylor.edu/Judicial_Affairs/index.php?id=952529.
+Information pertaining to the Study Group appeals process can be found in the relevant Student Handbook.

 19. Late Arrivals

-All students are expected to arrive and start their program on the published arrival date for their program.
+All students are expected to arrive and start their Program on the date listed on the I-20 as the Program Start Date.
 All late arrivals must be approved in advance and will be considered on a case by case basis.
 Deposits, tuition, accommodation costs, or other fees will not be prorated for late arrivals.
-An unapproved late arrival may result in the Student being unable to attend classes for the semester and/or enter the U.S. and may also require that the Student return to his/her home country until the next available term.
+An unapproved late arrival may result in the Student being unable to attend classes for the semester and/or enter the U.S. and may also require that the Student return to their home country until the next available term.

-Students living in University accommodations are required to abide by the Contracts, Terms and Conditions, and Guide to Community Living as outlined by the University’s Campus Living and Learning Department.
+Students living in University accommodations are required to abide by the Contracts, Terms and Conditions, and Guide to Community Living as outlined by the University’s Campus Living and Learning Department at https://www.baylor.edu/cll/index.php?id=872059.

-21a1.
-The costs of housing, meals, insurance, general fees, and other Baylor University fees are billed by, and paid directly to, Baylor University’s Cashier’s Office (Student Financial Services) on the FAQ-Financials page.
+20a3.
+The costs of housing, meals, insurance, general fees, and other Baylor University fees are billed by, and paid directly to, Baylor University’s Cashier’s Office (Student Financial Services) on the FAQ Financials page.

-21b.
+20a4.
 Cancellations: Cancelling the Student’s housing contract may result in forfeiture of the entire housing payment.
-Refer to the University Housing Policyand/or the Residence Hall Contract for cancellation details.
+Refer to the University Housing Policy and/or the Residence Hall Contract for cancellation details.

 22. Meal Plan